rschildmeijer/deft/README.md

 last url path segment like the example above.
 It's (currently) not possible to have more than one capturing within one "dynamic mapping".

+### Logging
+All logging in Deft is performed by Logback (SLF4J).
+Deft ships with a default Logback config file, in which all log-output is written to STDOUT.
+While this works fine for testing purposes, it is recommended to override this behaviour for "real world scenarios".
+This is done by creating your own logback config file and then specify the location of it with a system property named logback.configurationFile.
+The value of the this property can be a URL, a resource on the class path or a path to a file external to the application.

+Example:
+java -Dlogback.configurationFile=/path/to/config.xml com.my.DeftServer

 ### Contact
 Google group mailing list: deft-web-server@googlegroups.com